 Applying Accessibility Heuristics to a Wireframe: Part 2

 Join part one of our live webinar as our experts apply four accessibility heuristics to an example wireframe.

-Join Denis Boudreau and Aparna Pasi, two of our UX accessibility experts for a live webinar on Tuesday, November 20th at 1PM EST. They will walk you through the fundamentals of a design review process for accessibility, based on the set of accessibility-focused heuristics introduced in the previous webinar session.
+Join Denis Boudreau and Aparna Pasi, two of our UX accessibility experts.
+They will walk you through the fundamentals of a design review process for accessibility, based on the set of accessibility-focused heuristics introduced in the previous webinar session.